Coloring, list coloring, and fractional coloring in intersections of matroids: Preliminaries

-A {\em matching} is a set of disjoint edges, and a {\em cover} of a hypergraph is a set of vertices meeting all edges.
-The set of matchings in $\ch$ is denoted by $\M(\ch)$.
-The maximal size of a matching in $\ch$ is denoted by $\nu(\ch)$, and the minimal size of a cover by $\tau(\ch)$.
+A {\em matching} in a hypergraph is a set of disjoint edges, and a {\em cover} is a set of vertices meeting all its edges.
+The set of matchings in~$\ch$ is denoted by~$\M(\ch)$.
+The maximum size of a matching in~$\ch$ is denoted by~$\nu(\ch)$, and the minimum size of a cover by~$\tau(\ch)$.
 Obviously, $\tau(\ch) \ge \nu(\ch)$.

 A set of vertices of $\ch$ is said to be {\em independent} if it does not contain an edge.
 The complex of independent sets in $\ch$ is denoted by $\I(\ch)$.
+Clearly, both~$\M(\ch)$ and~$\I(\ch)$ are non-empty (both include the empty set) and closed under taking subsets.
+Hypergraphs satisfying these two conditions are called {\em (abstract simplicial) complexes}, and their edges are also called {\em faces}.
+This terminology is borrowed from topology.

-\begin{definition} A complex $\M$ is called a {\em matroid} if $\emptyset\in\M$, and for all $S,T\in \M$ satisfying $|S|<|T|$ there exists $v\in T\setminus S$ such that $S\cup\{v\}\in \M$. \end{definition} This is equivalent to demanding that every maximal edge of~$\M$ is of maximal size, and that this is true also for any induced subcomplex.
+We assume (except for one explicit deviation --- Definition \ref{join} of the ``join'' below) that all complexes have the same set, denoted by~$V$, as their ground set.